 The primary goal of each flower arranging class (and online flower arranging class) is to have FUN interacting with our florist and the other guests.
-Especially among friends and colleagues, nothing drives group bonding like a hands-on workshop where everyone learns a new skill together.
+Especially among friends and colleagues, nothing drives group bonding like a hands-on virtual flower arrangement classes or workshops where everyone learns a new skill together.

 Immerse in creativity

 A secondary goal for each flower arranging class (and online flower arranging class) is to “express your personality with flowers.”
 Anyone can replicate a template, but we recommend shooting for the thrill of releasing your inhibitions and going with the flow to create something that speaks to you in a meaningful way.
 The 7-year-olds mentioned previously are especially adept at this.